andrastantos/brew/docs/anachronistic-computer/system.rst

 - External Floppy (DB25)
 - External SCSI   (DB25)
 - Centronics      (DB25)
-- RS232           (DB9)
+- RS-232          (DB9)
-- RS422           (2x phone jack or RJ45)
+- RS-485          (2x phone jack or RJ45)

 Networking
 ~~~~~~~~~~

-We are base-lining a simple RS422, shared bus based network.
+We are base-lining a simple RS-485, shared bus based network.
 Or, a better idea: I2C over CAN!

+So twisted pair propagation delay appears to be around 500ns for 100m.
+For I2C to be reliable in terms of arbitration, one would need to keep the round-trip latency below the bit-time.
+So, with 100m cable lengths, even 1Mbps is out of question, 400kbps is border-line, and 100kbps is doable.

+To reach any reasonable distance, we need a protocol that doesn't depend on bit-level synchronization for arbitration.
+Symbol-level techniques must be used, combined with some slotted ALOHA mechanism, a'la Ethernet.
+The physical layer is almost irrelevant at that point, RS-485 is just fine, I guess.

+ModBus is one such example, but that doesn't seem to be symmetrical, and is master-slave oriented.

+I'm starting to think, that maybe I should just punt on networking and use the second serial port for MIDI.
+This is a home-computer after all, so RS-232 is probably sufficient.